kento-koyama/bayesian_predictive_micro_ICPMF12/README.md

 ## memo
 1. ten people can use the same code at the same time<br>
 <br>
-2.Problem：From colab, one cannot back to the main github page. <br>Solving：Write the following statement in the fist line in each Colab page
+2.Problem：From colab, one cannot back to the main github page. <br>Solving：Write the following statement in the fist line in each Colab page <br>

 <table class="tfo-notebook-buttons" align="left">
 <td>